updated Feb. 2015

-I found this circa 1910 postcard at Peel's and thought that I'd try to find out what I could about Mr. Cotes and his meat markets.
+I found this circa 1910 postcard at Peel's and wanted to find out what I could about Mr. Cotes and his meat markets.

-Oh, and if you thought that in the days when horse and wagon ruled the road that things would have been less hectic for drivers, check out the above article from the November 24, 1911 Free Press.
-I wonder if it was the two gentlemen seen above involved in the accident ?!
+Oh, and if you thought that the days of horse-drawn wagons would have meant calmer streets, check out the above article from the November 24, 1911 Free Press.
+I wonder if the two gentlemen in the above photo were the ones involved ?

 Manitoba Free Press, March 6, 1906